bahtiyartan/troia/docs/20Variablesscope.rst

 If a variable defined as a local variable, it is accessable only in the method/event that it is defined in, so method/event is the largest boundary for a local variable.

-It is not possible to define a variable for a narrower scope like a block, so if you define a local variable you can access it anywhere in method/event.
+In TROIA, it is not possible to define a variable for a narrower scope like a block, so if you define a local variable you can access it anywhere in method/event.

 ::

-	A local variable overrides other variables with same name that is defined for a larger scope (member, global).
+	A local variable overrides other variables which are defined for a larger scope (member, global).

 Local variables are created for each instance of the method/event (recursive calls).